rsheldiii/KeyV2/README.md

 #### Thingiverse Customizer

-The easiest (though not the best) way to run this program is to boot it up in Thingiverse Customizer: https://www.thingiverse.com/apps/customizer/run?thing_id=2783650 Explanations of each option are provided, as well as some default variables.
+The easiest (though not the best) way to run this program is to boot it up in [Thingiverse's Customizer](https://www.thingiverse.com/apps/customizer/run?thing_id=2783650).
+Explanations of each option are provided, as well as some default variables.
 Twiddle the variables to see how the keycap changes!

 #### OpenSCAD Customizer